LewieM1995/policeapp/README.md

 Open your browser and navigate to localhost:3000

 ## Note
 Ensure that you have Node.js installed before following the above instructions.
-For more details about the Police API, refer to their documentation at Police API Documentation or provide a link to the specific API you are using.
+For more details about the Police API, refer to their documentation at https://data.police.uk/docs/